woodenclock/tp/docs/UserGuide.md

 4. Open a command terminal, `cd` into the folder you put the jar file in, and run the following command: `java -jar WildWatch.jar`.
 You should see the welcome screen as follows.

+5. Type commands below the horizontal line and press `Enter` to execute it. (e.g. typing `help` and pressing `Enter` will show the help page).
+Some example commands you can try:
+- `list` : Lists all entries.
+- `bye` : Exits the program.

 ```
 ____________________________________________________________